chris-imoni/bootcamp20/README.md

-# The first day of Andela bootcamp
+# The first day (day 0) of Andela bootcamp

-#Tasks for the day includes creating functions (findMin, fixxBuzz, aritGeo) and there test cases with Jasmine
-# just run the SpecRunner.html for testing
+Tasks for the day includes creating functions (findMin, fixxBuzz, aritGeo) and there test cases with Jasmine. just run the SpecRunner.html for testing